shengyuan-lu/FabFlix/README.md

 ### Filenames with Prepared Statements

-- src/Helpers/DatabaseHandler.java
+- src/Helpers/DatabaseHandler.java (For FabFlix)
+- src/xmlParser/helpers/XMLDatabaseHandler.java (For xml parser)
 ```
 Notes to the grader:

-We designed a DatabaseHandler class to handle everything related to the query
+For each part of the program, we designed a DatabaseHandler class to handle everything related to the query

 This class has 2 methods:
 executeQuery(String query, @Nullable Object... queryParameters)